 The National Institutes of Health is the largest public funder of biomedical research in the world, investing more than $39.2 billion a year to enhance life, and reduce illness and disability.
 NIH-funded research has led to breakthroughs and new treatments helping people live longer, healthier lives, and building the research foundation that drives discovery.

-Researchers from organizations all over the world submit applications for research projects to the NIH.
-Applications are vetted through NIH’s two-step peer review process to assess scientific merit.
+Organizations all over the world submit applications for research projects to the NIH.
+Applications undergo a two-step peer review process to assess scientific merit of the proposed research.
 The first level of review is carried out by Scientific Review Groups (SRG) composed primarily of non-federal scientists who have expertise in relevant scientific disciplines and current research areas.
 The second level of review is performed by Institute and Center (IC) National Advisory Councils or Boards.
 These advisory councils are composed of both scientific and public representatives chosen for their expertise, interest, or activity in matters related to health and disease.
 Only applications that are favorably reviewed by both the SRG and the Advisory Council may be recommended for funding.
 Each Institutes and Center, using feedback from the peer review process and their own programmatic staff, decides which research applications to support weighing review scores, research priorities, public health need, scientific opportunity, and availability of funds.

 NIH grants support a wide array of biomedical and behavioral research projects, from fundamental science through clinical research and product commercialization.
-Grants also support research training and fellowships, ensuring the future of U.S. competitiveness and innovation through workforce development.
+Grants also support research training and career development, ensuring the future of U.S. competitiveness and innovation through strengthening the biomedical research workforce.